 Sadly, we have not done much investigation into the selection of headphones recently on offer from Sony.
 Today changes all that as we take in a massive earful of their newest set of high end cans, the Sony MDR-1R Premium Headphones were announced just last month, along with the company’s new trademark Bravia with its eye-popping 3840 x 2160 resolution.
+If you’re looking for another pair of headphones to compare, take a look at Sony MDR 1r Premium headphones review.

 The MDR-1R over-ear style headphones are meticulously designed to seize your attention.
 I’ll be hard-pressed to convey the full extent of the aesthetic allure for these new headies from Sony.
 The main theme is smoke and ebony.
 The headband is all black with a surprising degree of padding.
 Moving down to where the band meats the arms for the earpieces… These are colored in a metallic smoke and look as if made of metal.
 But they are constructed from plastic.
 The earpieces themselves are all black with black padding.
 There is also an attractive metallic red band that wraps around the earpieces right in between the section with the logo and the padding.
 The back section of the left arm is actually where the 3.5mm tip inserts into the MDR-1R.